Understanding Action Research

 A good action research portfolio, like a report, documents practices at each step of the inquiry.
 The accumulation of content provides critical mass for reflection and for recognizing the change of practice.
 There is no perfect template for an action research portfolio.
 One key idea, however, is to be sure to document each cycle and gather artifacts accordingly.
 That documentation process should utilize both descriptive and reflective writing.

 The Center for Collaborative Action Research has collected action research portfolios that serve as effective models.
-The model portfolios are categorized into two groups: School Action Research for projects that help improve instructional practices and Community Action Research for projects in university, corporate, and other community settings.
+The model portfolios are categorized into five groups:

-In general, your portfolio might include, but is not limited to, the following:
+In general, your web portfolio might include, but is not limited to, the following:

 An overview of your problem at a general level and why you (and others) see this as an important challenge and some hints about what you did to solve it- this opening page should be engaging with photos, graphics, and possibly a video or audio intro from you